ninoNinkovic/LiveStamps/README.md

 ###Regex Patterns

 In order to make a stamp 'live' so that is updated whenever the document is modified, a regex pattern must be supplied.
-For docblock tags a built-in pattern is used.
+For docblock tags a built-in pattern can be used for convenience with one caveat:

+*After a docblock stamp is injected any chars after are ERASED until a newline occurs.*

 **WARNING!**